haz/IPPC2023/infrastructure.md

 	...
 };
 ```
 where `Terminal_condition#` are boolean formulas.
-The termination decision is a disjunction of all the conditions in the block (termination if at least on is True).
+The termination decision is a disjunction of all the conditions in the block (termination if at least one is True).

 ### Visualization